-Have you ever stopped to ask yourself how you would communicate when IHTF?
+Have you ever stopped to ask yourself how you would communicate after a zombie apocalypse?
 I mean, it’s not like you will be using internet, or any electronics devices, in all likelihood.
 Even if you still have them at your disposal, you may not want to use them.
-Since every phone conversation and every email message, fb, pinterest, etc. are all being monitored in real time NOW, just imagine what it will be like post-IHTF.
+Since every phone conversation and every email message, fb, pinterest, etc. are all being monitored in real time NOW, just imagine what it will be like then.

 So, just how would you communicate in such a way as not to give away important information (OpSec)?
 I honestly do not know; I am hoping to ignite useful discussion on the subject here.

 There is no doubt in my mind we may find ourselves “going back to the future”; returning to low-tech methods of getting many things done, including, perhaps, communications.

 One of the thoughts I had, of course, is carrier pigeons.
 An Uncle of mine once kept, bred, and trained pigeons.
 My Aunt hated them.
 They stank; they were noisy; they were very time-consuming.
 They need to eat and they need fresh water, every day.
 They need cages cleaned out regularly, even though the guano, or poop, or whatever you call it for pigeons, fell through the bottom of the mesh cages.
 Then you had the reproductive issues – managing your flock so you didn’t end up with more pigeons than you could handle.